andrewrgoss/andrewrgoss.com/content/about.md

 +++
 > <b>TL;DR</b> -- Senior data engineer building backend systems that help industry-leading brands make smarter marketing/advertising decisions.
 Also a world traveler.

 My career has been tied closely to the convergence of marketing and technology (martech) and the ever-increasing reliance on data at the heart of it all.
-With petabytes of data being generated at every turn through digital interactions, I work to wrangle this data and derive value from it.
+With huge amounts of data being generated daily through digital interactions, I work to wrangle this data and derive value from it.

 <hr>